kos-lang/kos/doc/modules.md

     function(func)

-Function type constructor.
+Function type class.

-The argument is a function object which is returned by this constructor, no new object is created by it.
+The argument is a function object which is returned by this class, no new object is created by it.
 Throws an exception if the argument is not a function.

 The prototype of `function.prototype` is `object.prototype`.